 I wrote this utility to identify the device type for each serial or parallel port which is known to the PC BIOS.
 If this is run after PRTADD it will identify any non-legacy ports on PCI/PCIe cards in addition to the legacy ports which may be on the motherboard.

 A few DOS communication programs can utilise serial ports at non-legacy addresses and interrupts but the vast majority can only use serial ports at the legacy addresses and interrupts.
 For those programs that only support legacy addresses EXEPATCH can be used to change the locations in the executable containing the legacy addresses and interrupts that it supports and replace them with the values for the serial ports that are discovered by PRTADD.
-The latest version of BBBD patches the Elan programs exfile and lgprog in this way to work with almost any serial port at runtime.
+The latest version of BBBD patches the Stag programs "stagcom1" & "stagcomdos" and Elan programs "exfile" & "lgprog" in this way to work with almost any serial port at runtime.